0xProject/0x-monorepo/contracts/erc721/README.md

 ## ERC721 Tokens

 This package contains implementations of various [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) tokens.
-Addresses of the deployed contracts can be found in the 0x [wiki](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.
+Addresses of the deployed contracts can be found in this 0x [guide](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.

 ## Installation